- Career Exploration

 Pursuing a minor or specialty of study in the natural sciences gives students in Psychology and BCN the opportunity to enhance their understanding of how science plays roles in human and animal psychology.
 Additionally, it is an excellent way to expand experience in research, future teaching opportunities, or lab work.

 The social practice minors and specialties include a variety of areas ranging from law to social work to women's studies.
-Any of these would be a strong complement to Psychology or BCN and for a more specific area of study, particularly if a path of study you are interested in is not within your major.
+Any of these would be a strong complement to Psychology or BCN and for a more specific area of study, particularly if a path of study you are interested in is not offered within your major.
 Note that several of the majors below fall within other programs on campus such as the Residential College and Engineering, so plan your application and coursework accordingly.

 Taking classes or pursuing a minor in an additional social science is an excellent complement to Psychology or BCN as you consider areas which may lead to a specific specialization.
 Many of the social science minors have some connection to Psychology or BCN (several theories are relevant and practiced in these areas,) and some courses cross-list with Psychology.